-To meet this target it has introduced various financial incentives for homes and businesses to switch to renewable energy technologies, thereby reducing carbon emissions.
-These incentives take the form of the Renewable Heat Incentive (RHI) and the Feed in Tariff (FIT).
+To meet this target.
+It has introduced various financial incentives for homes and businesses to switch to renewable energy technologies.
+Thereby reducing carbon emissions.
+These incentives take the form of the Renewable Heat Incentive (RHI) and the Feed-in Tariff (FIT).

-Another effect of relying on fossil fuel technologies is that the majority of people also depend on the big energy companies to supply the fuel.
+Another effect of relying on fossil fuel technologies.
+Is that the majority of people also depend on the big energy companies to supply the fuel.

-There are many benefits associated with changing to green energy, and while the cost can be an issue, there is help available to aid the transition.
+There are many benefits associated with changing to green energy.
+Although the cost can be an issue.
+There is help available to aid the transition.
 Solar power is a clear winner in the switch to renewables.

 So what Are The Benefits Of Switching To Green Energy?

 - Cheaper fuel bills – Homeowners and businesses can generate a great deal of their energy themselves.
-Sun, wind and water are free – so for those technologies that use these sources the cost of generating energy is much lower – and the energy is, of course, renewable.
+Sun, wind and water are free.
+So for those technologies that use these sources.
+The cost of generating energy is much lower –, and the energy is, of course, renewable.

-- Less reliance on fluctuating gas and oil prices – This in turn means that people find themselves with higher disposable income.
+- Less reliance on fluctuating gas and oil prices – This, in turn, means that people find themselves with higher disposable income.
 Which has a positive effect on the economy.

-- Improvements in health – As a result of cleaner air, those with respiratory diseases may find that their health improves and there may be fewer admissions to hospitals for acute breathing difficulty episodes.
+- Improvements in health – As a result of cleaner air.
+Those with respiratory diseases may find that their health improves, and there may be fewer admissions to hospitals for acute breathing difficulty episodes.
 The costs associated with healthcare provision could consequently be reduced.

 - Renewable energy projects tend to be situated away from urban areas.
 Which can lead to the regeneration of areas which have suffered as traditional industries have closed down.
-As a result local services may prosper.
+As a result, local services may prosper.
 Which in turn brings more jobs.

-- Those people who live off-grid can enjoy even more significant financial benefits because the disparity in price between oil and LPG and renewable energy is even greater.
+- Those people who live off-grid can enjoy even more significant financial benefits.
+Because the disparity in price between oil and LPG and renewable energy is even greater.

-- As a country, we have the potential to be self-sufficient, removing the need to import energy from abroad.
+- As a country, we have the potential to be self-sufficient.
+Removing the need to import energy from abroad.
 This would mean that political decision-making processes would not be influenced by our energy requirements.

-- Fewer infrastructures need to be built to deliver the energy – Mostly, the energy it is generated and delivered onsite.
+- Fewer infrastructures need to be built to deliver the energy – Mostly, the energy is generated and delivered onsite.
 This means that costs are reduced.
 Unsightly power stations are no longer required and are not a blight on the landscape.

 These are just some benefits to society.
-Whilst it is unreasonable to think that all these are imminent, it is fair to think that it would only take one generation to significantly increase the rewards reaped from renewable energy.
+Whilst it is unreasonable to think that all these are imminent.
+It is fair to think that it would only take one generation to significantly increase the rewards reaped from renewable energy.